 The Chrisoula K was a 98m Greek registered freighter that sank on 31 August 1981, laden with floor tiles.
 The ship lies with its stern and propeller at 26m and its bow in shallow water at only 3m.
 It sits more or less upright but the stern is slowly separating.
 The wreck offers plenty of swim-throughs and penetration diving opportunities but beware of the numerous obstructions such as fallen beams and poles.
 Its superstructure is now encrusted with a layer of hard corals, and is home to flatworms, lionfish, Arabian Picasso triggerfish, and clown sand wrasse.
 Dolphins also pass by here occasionally.

-The Kimon M is the deepest of the Red Sea wrecks within recreational diving depths here.
+The Kimon M is the deepest of the Red Sea wrecks within recreational scuba diving depths here.
 Its stern lies on the seabed at 32m, with its bow shallower at 15m.
 This 120m German cargo vessel sank on 12 December 1978, laden with lentils.
 Initially the boat sat upright on the reef but later currents and wind pushed the ship into deeper water on its starboard side.
 Much of its cargo and engine were recovered after its sinking.
 The wreck harbours several different species of pipefish.